-While I occasionally dabble in the world of hard cheese, I usually I prefer making fresh cheese.
+While I occasionally dabble in the world of hard cheese, I usually prefer making fresh cheese.

-- It allows me to be a bit more relaxed about sterilization (though clean is always best for every ferment, hard cheeses require a bit more attention to sanitation.
+- I can be a bit more relaxed about sterilization.
+Though clean is always best for every ferment, hard cheeses require a bit more attention to sanitation.

 - The pay off is great!
 A gallon of milk turns into about 4 cups of cheese.

-- Best of all you get to eat the cheese right away (or at least you don’t have to wait 6 months for it to finish!)
+- You get to eat the cheese right away!
+Or at least you don’t have to wait 6 months for it to finish.

 Learn how to make halloumi cheese at home!
-It’s easy to make fresh cheese, and the results are delicious.
-Halloumi is the perfect cheese for grilling.
+It’s an easy fresh cheese that is perfect for salads, frying and grilling.
+See the section above for some serving suggestions.

 - Prep Time: 20 minutes